yaronf/I-D/STAR/draft-ietf-acme-star.md

 Request" and type "malformedRequest".

 Section 7.1.6 of {{RFC8555}} defines the following values for the Order resource's status: "pending", "ready", "processing", "valid", and "invalid".
-In the case of recurrent Orders, the status MUST be "valid" as long as STAR certificates are being issued.
+In the case of auto-renewal Orders, the status MUST be "valid" as long as STAR certificates are being issued.
 We add a new status value: "canceled", see {{protocol-details-canceling}}.

 A STAR certificate is by definition a mutable resource.
 Instead of overloading the semantics of the "certificate" attribute, this document defines a new attribute "star-certificate" to be used instead of "certificate".

 - star-certificate (optional, string):  A URL for the (rolling) STAR certificate that has been issued in response to this Order.

-### Canceling a Recurrent Order
+### Canceling an Auto-renewal Order
 {: #protocol-details-canceling}

-An important property of the recurrent Order is that it can be canceled by the IdO, with no need for certificate revocation.
+An important property of the auto-renewal Order is that it can be canceled by the IdO, with no need for certificate revocation.
 To cancel the Order, the ACME client sends a POST to the Order URL as shown in {{figcancelingstarorder}}.

 ~~~
   POST /acme/order/TOlocE8rfgo HTTP/1.1